bgamari/ghc-debug/docs/data/01-profiling-modes.md

 ghc:GHC.Iface.Type:IfaceTyConInfo[ghc:GHC.Types.Basic:NotPromoted,ghc:GHC.Iface.Type:IfaceNormalTyCon]:16766592:698608:24:24.0
 ```

-Compared the the previous profile you can now see that the majority of list allocations
+Compared to the previous profile you can now see that the majority of list allocations
 are lists which contain types, and specifically `TyConApp` constructors.
 The top
 band correponds to `:` constructors where the first argument is a `TyConApp` constructor
 and the second argument another `:`.
 These account for 67mb of all heap allocation.

 Looking further down you can also see that `TyConApp` appears twice again, this time
 firstly with the first argument being an `AlgTyCon` but more interestingly secondly with
-`PromotedDataCon` and and argument of `[]`.
+`PromotedDataCon` and an argument of `[]`.
 This second band probably has a high potential
 for sharing as it's unlikely there are 942 000 different nullary promoted type constructors.
 In a later chapter of this brilliant documentation, we'll look a bit more deeply into
 the issue of `TyConApp`s.